AnyLog-co/documentation/training/Session II (Deployment).md

 ## Deploy the Network Nodes

-This training is using the default configuration for every node deployed with 3 exceptions:
+Other than the 3 exceptions listed below, the AnyLog nodes will be using the default configuration:
  1. The AnyLog license key is unique per company.
  2. Your company name (the user company name) is unique.
  3. This setup enables monitoring (the default configuration is disabled).

- In this training process, these parameters are modified in the config file of each node (note that in a customer deployment, these chagnges to the configuration can be pre-packaged).
+ In this training process, these configuration parameters are modified in the config file of each node (note that in a customer deployment, these configurations can be pre-packaged).

 ## Get the Docker credentials and the AnyLog license key
 If you do not have Docker credentials, or an AnyLog license key please contact us at [info@anylog.co](mailto:info@anylog.co)

 ## Deploy an AnyLog Instance on each node